Murtatrxx/roblox-projects/README.md

 - <strong><h4>✅ Acceptable</h4></strong>

 Currently working on 2 projects (1 long-term 1 short-term).
-You are lucky, If you have a short / medium term job,I can accept you.
+You are lucky, If you have a short / medium term job, I can accept you.

 <h2><strong>📝 Note</strong></h2>